Does Breast Implant Removal Reduce Breast Tissue?

 What Happens to Breast Tissue during Implant Removal?

-Breast implant surgery in NYC, regardless of implant type or placement, alters the body’s natural landscape.
+Regardless of implant type or implant placement, breast implant surgery alters the body’s natural anatomy.
 Removing your implants will undoubtedly reduce your breast volume.
 This loss of volume often results in sagging, especially for women whose breast tissue and skin do not contract well.
 Further, the change in size may cause your nipple/areola (which looked proportional with larger implants) to appear too large after implant removal.

 The implant removal procedure primarily involves taking out the implants and, if necessary, any scar tissue (capsulectomy) surrounding them.
 However, several factors can affect the appearance of the breasts post-removal, such as –